RJGY/ReeseGunardiPortfolio/README.md

  * add font for navbar
  * fix blue background work and education
  * make size of experience and education constant
+ * Add oauth2 to contact so that we dont get spammed
+ * remove space in contactme